 Tribulus (Tribulus terrestris): Tribulus is not recommended for use during pregnancy.
 A woman who is trying to conceive should only use this herb prior to ovulation.
-Tribulus has demonstrated aberration to the health of pregnant women.
+Tribulus has demonstrated aberrations to the health of pregnant women.
 Tribulus has been shown to cause or contribute to cholestsis when used during pregnancy.
-Cholestasis is a liver disease that only happens during pregnancy.
+Cholestasis is a liver disease that can happen during pregnancy.
 In women who develop cholestasis, the normal flow of bile from the gallbladder is affected by very high levels of pregnancy hormones.
 The gallbladder holds bile from the liver, aiding in the breakdown of fats for digestion.
-Cholestasis slows this function down, which may cause bile acids to spill into the blood stream.
+Cholestasis slows this function down, which may cause bile acids to spill into the bloodstream.

-Some animal studies have shown to cause locomotor disorder known as staggers.
-While another showed decreased survival rate of offspring when taken during pregnancy.
+Some animal studies have shown Tribulus to cause movement disorder known as staggers, while another showed decreased survival rate of offspring when taken during pregnancy.
 This is why Tribulus should not be used in pregnancy.
 Discontinue use of Tribulus once you find out you are pregnant, or if you think you may be pregnant.

 Using Herbs for Pregnancy Wellness

-One way to ensure optimal wellness in pregnancy, besides eating a nutrient dense, high protein diet and regular exercise, is to consume nutritive herbs.
+One way to ensure optimal wellness in pregnancy, besides eating a nutrient-dense, high protein diet and regular exercise, is to consume nutritive herbs.
 Herbs are not meant to be a substitute for dietary and lifestyle changes!
-Below are some herbs that have been shown safe for use during pregnancy to maintain proper health, alleviate common pregnancy complaints, while also maintaining a healthy immune system.
+Below are some herbs that have been shown to be safe for use during pregnancy to maintain proper health and alleviate common pregnancy complaints, while also maintaining a healthy immune system.

-The following herbs have been shown safe for general use in pregnancy.
+The following herbs have been shown to be safe for general use in pregnancy.

 Almonds (Amygdalis communis): One of the best remedies for heartburn in pregnancy.
 I used to carry around a bag of them everywhere I went.
 Chewing 8 to 10 almonds very slowly, then swallowing, several times a day may help to reduce and prevent heartburn during pregnancy.

-Chamomile (Matricaria recutita): Works to calm the nerves, promote general relaxation, promotes healthy digestion and proper inflammatory response.
+Chamomile (Matricaria recutita): Works to calm the nerves, promotes general relaxation and promotes healthy digestion and proper inflammatory responses.
 Wonderful for women who have insomnia in pregnancy.

-Cranberry (Vaccinum macrocarpon): Not to be mixed up with sweetened cranberry juice!
+Cranberry (Vaccinum macrocarpon): Not to be confused with sweetened cranberry juice!
 Pure cranberry juice is wonderful at preventing and treating urinary tract infection (UTI).

 Dandelion root (Taraxacum officinale): Great nutritive herb, digestive bitter.
 May help to increase appetite in women with nausea or vomiting.
 Aids in maintaining adequate iron levels.

 Echinacea (Echinacea spp.): It is not uncommon to catch a cold or other respiratory infection during pregnancy.
 Have you ever wondered if it was okay to take that over-the-counter cold medication?
 Well Echinacea may be the best safe alternative.
-Echinacea may reduce the duration of a cold, prevent the recurrence of colds and upper respiratory infection.
+Echinacea may reduce the duration of a cold, prevent the recurrence of colds, and treat upper respiratory infections.